elastic/terraform-provider-ec/docs/resources/ec_deployment_traffic_filter_association.md

 Provides an Elastic Cloud traffic filter association resource.
 Allowing traffic filter rules to be associated to an Elastic Cloud deployment outside of the  control of Terraform, allowing associations to be created and deleted.

 ~> **Note on traffic filters** If you use `traffic_filter` on an `ec_deployment`, Terraform will assume management over the full set of traffic rules for the deployment, and treat additional traffic filters as drift.
-For this reason, `traffic_filter` cannot be mixed with external the `ec_deployment_traffic_filter_association` resource for a given deployment.
+For this reason, `traffic_filter` cannot be mixed with the `ec_deployment_traffic_filter_association` resource for a given deployment.

 ## Example Usage